cssnr/toml-action/README.md

 #### file

-This is the TOML file to process.
+This is the TOML file path to process relative to the working directory.

 #### path